GRETSI-2025/GRETSI25_Label-Argent_Prediction-des-instants-de-changement-de-percept-dans-un-modele/ReadMe.md

   - Fit a model on the distribution of the input firing rates difference $\Delta I$ conditional to the time to percept switch $D$
   - Generate the posterior distribution of the time to change of percept given $\Delta I$
   - Display this distribution on a short simulation of the model
-  - Save all the figures presented in the paper
+  - Save all the figures presented in the paper in the folder `figures`